This page explains how stanhoe.org handles personal information.

 Yes, we use both “temporary” and “persistent” cookies to allow stanhoe.org to display information in the best way possible.
-Currently we have three sets of cookies: stanhoe.org, Google Analytics, and Twitter.
+Currently we have two sets of cookies: stanhoe.org and Google Analytics.

 stanhoe.org cookies are mainly short-term cookies that improve the operation of the website.
 Several are valid only for the current browsing session, and others expire after 24 hours.
 The only long-term cookie is one that records your implied consent to receive cookies.
 This one lasts for 30 days, after which you will see a new cookie reminder notice.